vippsas/vipps-design-guidelines/checkout-button.md

 ### Customization

-You can customize the placement and size of the *button* by either applying your own CSS-style with the `class` or `style` attribute.
+You can customize the placement and size of the Checkout button by applying your own CSS-style with the `class` or `style` attribute.

-If the *button* is too small or too large to fit your content, you can override the `font-size` to scale the *button* as follows:
+If the button is too small or too large to fit your content, you can override the `font-size` to scale it as follows:

 ```html
 <vipps-checkout-button variant="orange" variant="purple" style="font-size: 1.5rem;"></vipps-checkout-button>
 ```

-Which will scale the *button* to 1.5x the size of the root font-size.
-You may also use `px` or `em` values to scale the *button*.
+This will scale the button to 1.5x the size of the root font size.
+You can also use `px` or `em` values to scale the button.

-The *button* is an `inline` element by default, which means it will stay on the same line as sibling elements.
+The button is an `inline` element by default, which means it will stay on the same line as sibling elements.

-So to center or fill the *button* you have to set `display: block` on the element to prevent it from being `inline`.
+So, to center or fill the button, you must set `display: block` on the element to prevent it from being `inline`.

-Use `text-align` with `display:block` to align the *button*:
+Use `text-align` with `display:block` to align the button.
+For example:

 ```html
 <vipps-checkout-button variant="stroked" style="display: block; text-align: center;"></vipps-checkout-button>